 Element of charge Accounting treatment Services received - Services that the operator must provide with the Property, Plant and Equipment.
-Deferred income - Benefits that the Finance cost - Interest charge on the outstanding Balance Sheet liability.
+Charged to the relevant service in the Comprehensive Income and Expenditure Statement.
+Deferred income - Benefits that the Council is deemed to receive through its control of the services to be provided using the Property, Plant and Equipment.
+Credited to the relevant service in the Comprehensive Income and Expenditure Statement.
+Finance cost - Interest charge on the outstanding Balance Sheet liability.
+Debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 Contingent rent - Increases in the amount to be paid for the property arising during the contract.
+Debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 Payment towards liability - Obligation to pay the operator for the Property, Plant and Equipment.

-Element of charge Accounting treatment Lifecycle replacement - The replacement of components of an asset as they wear out.
+Applied to write down the Balance Sheet liability towards the PFI operator.
+Lifecycle replacement - The replacement of components of an asset as they wear out.
 Posted to the Balance Sheet as a pre- payment and then recognised as an addition to Property, Plant and Equipment when the relevant works are eventually carried out.